faubourg-numerique/ouranos-ws/README.md

     - Update the `window.googleMapsApiKey` variable of the **./config/ouranos-ws-app/config.js** file

-- Generate a Google Service Account (optional)
+- Create a Google Service Account (optional)

     > To be able to import and export entities from Google Sheets, a Google service account must be provided.